 The flyer for the 2018 workshop is available for download here.

-Call for abstracts is open!
-The deadline is 15 July 2018.
+Call for abstracts has been postponed!
+The new deadline is 10 August 2018.